 The files are easy to manage with its free built-in file manager, and you can password protect the files to protect it from unwanted intrusions.
 Free users get only a single connection though and come with ads.

 Box lets you securely share and edit your files on the go.
 It is necessary if you are working on a team project and you need to share your work with others.
-With Box, all your team files are stored in the cloud so that it can be accessed anywhere real-time across any device.
+With Box, all your team files are in the cloud so that you can access it anywhere real-time across any device.

 Box also comes with Microsoft Office 365 integration, so if you are on a PC, you can seamlessly access your files.